vpliego/BTTAI-AJL-Team-5/README.md

 * Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)

-**Methodology**: To meet our goals and objectives, we will be using a sequential Convolution Neural Network (CNN) since we will need our model to learn from the images in our data.
+We use a sequential Convolution Neural Network (CNN) to learn from the images in our data.
 To do this, we will be using tensorflow keras for importing and building our neural network.
 This is our optimal choice of modeling because of the many layers we can build on, allowing each layer to learn to detect the different features within an image which will be very useful in classifying skin conditions across the different features (i.e. skin color) of patients.

 ---
 ## **📈 Results & Key Findings**